Dodgers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have gone 12-12 in games they were listed as the moneyline favorite (winning 50% of those games).
+- The Dodgers have won 14 of the 26 games they were favored on the moneyline this season (53.8%).

-- Based on this contest's moneyline, the Dodgers' implied win probability is 60%.
+- The Dodgers have an implied moneyline win probability of 60% in this game.

-- Los Angeles has had an over/under set by oddsmakers 26 times, and have combined with opponents to go over the total in 15 of those games (15-10-1).
+- Los Angeles has had an over/under set by bookmakers 28 times, and have combined with opponents to go over the total in 16 of those games (16-11-1).

-- The Dodgers have had a spread set for only one contest this season, and they did not cover.
+- The Dodgers have had a spread set for just one game this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.